Last Updated on July 28, 2023 by Janine

 Day 1: La Condesa & Chapultepec Park

 Ideally, you would spend your first day in CDMX lounging around as you try to adjust to the altitude and the lower air quality.
-But, since you only have 4 days in Mexico City you have to hit the ground running… or, briskly walking at the very least.
+But, since you only have 4 days in Mexico City, you have to hit the ground running… or, briskly walking at the very least.

 It’s not uncommon for visitors to feel tired and headachey, or even nauseated when they first arrive.
 If you happen to experience any of these symptoms, just take it easy while your body acclimates.
+You’re likely experiencing altitude sickness.

 Today’s activities are meant to help you get your bearings without over-exerting so you can enjoy the rest of your trip without feeling under the weather!